Bosch-0/Project-Muggle/README.md

 <details>
    <summary> Version 0.1 </summary>

-Version 0.1 focuses on re-working of the current content.
-This is to make it more clear to users about what they actions they are taking / trade offs they are making.
-This version has been shared on GitHub for feedback [issue #77](https://github.com/bitcoin-core/gui/issues/77#issue-687141626).
-[Link]()to active design work.
+Version 0.1 will focus on re-working of what content is currently available.
+This is to make it more clear to users about what they actions they are taking / trade offs they are making which are not clearly communicated currently.
+A first iteration of version 0.1 has been shared on GitHub for feedback [issue #77](https://github.com/bitcoin-core/gui/issues/77#issue-687141626).
+[Link](https://www.figma.com/file/4dO1LqPY0WAgp5d1Bz3U8j/Bitcoin-Core-Designs?node-id=5%3A1)to active design work.

 </details>

 <details>
    <summary> Version 0.2 </summary>

-Version 0.2 focuses on adding extra features to the basic create wallet flow.
-Examples include HWW integration and descriptor imports.
-[Link]()to active design work.
+Version 0.2 will focuss on adding additional features to the basic create wallet flow.
+Examples include external signer wallet option and descriptor imports for watch only wallets.
+[Link](https://www.figma.com/file/4dO1LqPY0WAgp5d1Bz3U8j/Bitcoin-Core-Designs?node-id=158%3A0)to active design work.

 </details>